 Stock option awards are made periodically to provide management with an ownership interest in the Corporation and significant stock-based performance compensation.
-Stock option awards are made based on the responsibilities and performance of the particular executive officers, and are designed to provide a substantial portion, which could range up to 50%, of total compensation in a form tied directly to the Corporation's stock performance.
+Stock option awards are made based on the responsibilities and performance of the particular executive officers, and are designed to provide a substantial portion of total compensation in a form tied directly to the Corporation's stock performance.
 All stock options are granted at the market price of the Corporation's common stock on the date of grant and, as such, will have value only in the event of an increase in the Corporation's stock price.
+Stock option awards in 2001 were larger than in recent years, reflecting the Corporation's commitment to provide competitive levels of compensation, while aligning executive compensation with the Corporation's stock performance.